 When does it make sense to use event planning software?

 Don’t get us wrong – we love project management software.
-We use project management software ourselves, but for the purpose PM software as intended for: to plan knowledge-based projects.
+We use project management software ourselves, but for the purpose PM software is intended for: to plan knowledge-based projects.

-1. Managing Tons of Information, Intuitively and Well
+1. Managing tons of info, intuitively and well

 You process a staggering amount of information to plan an event – your software needs to be able to keep up.